jbequ5/Enigma-Machine-Miner/SAGE_README.md

 From a powerful solver, SAGE was born.

 We realized the true breakthrough wasn’t just the solutions the Enigma Machine produced — it was the byproduct: the rich, high-signal process data generated with every run.
-Every fragment is automatically impact-scored by the memory graph using verifier-first metrics — EFS performance, heterogeneity, reuse frequency, contract value, and freshness — so only the highest-value knowledge is promoted, refined, and intelligently reinserted, creating a continuously compounding collective intelligence layer.
+Every fragment is automatically impact-scored by the memory graph using verifier-first metrics — EFS (Enigma Fitness Score) performance, heterogeneity, reuse frequency, contract value, and freshness — so only the highest-value knowledge is promoted, refined, and intelligently reinserted, creating a continuously compounding collective intelligence layer.

 This wasn’t just mining data.
 It was the raw material for something far greater.
 By intelligently capturing, routing, and synthesizing these scored insights, we could transform individual solving activity into a shared, self-improving intelligence commons owned by the community.

-This realization led to the creation of **SAGE** — the Shared Agentic Growth Engine — a complete decentralized platform where every Enigma Machine runs everywhere can contribute to a growing, community-owned intelligence layer that benefits all participants.
+This realization led to the creation of **SAGE** — the Shared Agentic Growth Engine — a complete decentralized platform where every Enigma Machine runs everywhere can contribute to a growing, community-owned intelligence layer called the SAGE commons, that benefits all participants.

 ## The Flywheel

 - Ownership demand in the subnet increases prize pools.
 - Larger prize pools drive more Enigma Machine usage.
+- All commons participants can query the massive shared vaults to help their EM solve.
 - More usage generates more high scoring fragments (high value process data).

-This data flows into two powerful systems that ultimately feed the Product Development Arm, which creates the potential for massive value accrual back into the subnet, closing the flywheel.
+This data flows back into the SAGE commons, which can be used by every EM user's Product Development arm to create products and the potential for massive value accrual back into the subnet, closing the flywheel.

 <div align="center">
   <img src="SAGE_Flywheel.png"